Doing Business in Brazil

 In addition to the administrative sanctions above, companies that violate the law may have their names associated with biopiracy, then offering a serious risk of damage to their brands and image.

 The last years have been subject to ongoing climate change, extinction of species and social inequality.
-The sustainable use of biodiversity and compliance with access and benefit sharing rules by companies is therefore a competitive advantage and a solid way to implement CBD principles.
+The sustainable use of biodiversity and compliance with access and benefit sharing rules by companies is therefore a competitive advantage and a solid way to implement the CBD principles and its complementary agreements.
 It also copes with environmental policies, stimulate socioeconomic development, public health and encourages research, development and innovation.

 15.2.4.4 Payments for Environmental Services – economic instrument